World Introvert Day is a brilliant reminder to rest after the holiday season — and to celebrate the strengths of introverts.

-On the heels of New Year’s Day, it’s a brilliant reminder to rest and recharge our energy after the holiday season and start the new year refreshed, ready to take on the world (from the comfort of our homes, of course).
+On the heels of New Year’s Day, it’s a brilliant reminder for us introverts to rest and recharge our energy after the holiday season.
+Then, we can start the new year refreshed, ready to take on the world (from the comfort of our homes, of course).

-So grab your favorite introvert-wear or mug (check out the Introvert, Dear online store for ideas; your purchase supports this blog and community!) and let the celebration begin.
+So grab your favorite sweatpants and let the celebration begin.
 Here are seven ideas to get you started.

 7 Ideas to Celebrate World Introvert Day (Jan.
 2)